raiprabh/brain-age/README.md

 ### Data

 Please note that we shouldn't save the data in the home directory as our machine has only 3 gb left.
 Instead, move to `/shared` directory and download all the data there.
+We have added a new volume of around 150gb dedicated to this folder for our data and weights.
 Following are the datasets which have been already downloaded in the `/shared` directory

 1. `ixi-dataset` (from [here](http://brain-development.org/ixi-dataset/))
 2. `fcp` (from [here](http://fcon_1000.projects.nitrc.org/fcpClassic/FcpTable.html))